rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-11-05-minimum-viable-ef.md

 An easy, early optimisation that should happen is denormalising some data.
 When I first started learning about database design, way back in high school, a heavy emphasis was placed on normalisation.
 The goal with any database design was to get it to the highest Nth Normal Form possible, and damn the consequences.

 A normalised design is crucial to having a performant, modular and extendable system.
-Agressively de-duplicating data and chasing the perfectly normalised schema imaginable can have precisely the opposite effect.
+Aggressively deduplicating data and chasing the perfectly normalised schema imaginable can have precisely the opposite effect.

 To get the security code for an item in a portfolio in SQL requires an extra table join: